dalejn/cleanBib/README.md

 # Changelog

-2/11/2020 - added repository photo for social media, move instructions into Jupyter notebook, added code to automatically remove unused .bib entries instead of needing user to manually remove them, made removing self-citations default, added FAQ, added screenshots to instructions, remove entries with duplicate IDs
+2/13/2020 - added repository photo for social media, move instructions into Jupyter notebook, added code to automatically remove unused .bib entries instead of needing user to manually remove them, made removing self-citations default, added FAQ, added screenshots to instructions, added error message to request users remove entries with duplicate IDs

 1/19/2020 - added code to output a column with article titles to make it easier to manually search which bib entries need manual editing.
 Also added code to output another column that optionally checks for self-citations.